 - VBP should recognize, disclose and balance the administrative burden and costs to clinicians and the health systems of measurement and participation in VBP with the incentives of the program.

-- VBP should recognize the path of quality improvement in the medical practice and system, and not solely the outcome.
+- VBP should recognize the path of quality and efficiency improvement in the medical practice and system, and not solely the outcome.